Agroecology M.S. at UW-Madison

 The Agroecology Program offers a Master of Science degree with two tracks that differ in coursework requirements and the nature of the final project – the Research Track and the Public Practice Track.
 Alumni of both tracks have had professional success in the public and private agricultural sectors, including positions in research, outreach, education, and project management.

-Please contact the Program Chair, Steve Ventura, if you are interested in applying or would like more information about the program.
+Please contact the Graduate Coordinator, Caitlin Collies, if you are interested in applying or would like more information about the program.

 There are no upcoming events at this time.